 How to Fix a Backclip

 I just returned from teaching two back to back clinics at Rifle and Maple Canyon where the primary objective for our participants was either learning to lead or become a more confident lead climber on sport routes.
-Clipping bolts can seem pretty basic, you just clip and go.
-However, there are a couple of pitfalls you need to be aware of that will need fixing on the fly.
-Let’s talk about the most common mistake and how to fix it quickly, the ole back-clip.
+Clipping bolts can seem pretty basic, just clip and go right?
+There are a couple of pitfalls you need to be aware of that will need fixing on the fly.
+Let’s talk about how to fix a backclip.

 A back clip is when the rope is clipped into the bottom gate of the quickdraw, well...backwards.
 This means that the rope from your knot runs through the carabiner toward the rock, instead of away from the rock.